 The simple truth is that the gender investing gap can cost you hundreds of thousands of dollars (for some even million) — if you’re a woman.
 Need some numbers to make it believable?
 Here they are:

 Suppose you’re making $85,000 a year and putting 20% of your income in the bank, instead of investing it.
 Wait five years to invest and that just cost you more than $170,000 when it’s time to retire.
 Wait ten years, and you’re down more than $337,00.
 Crazy, isn’t it?
 But, it’s the truth.

 “Investing is one of the most important things you can do for yourself.
-It can build your wealth . . . not by a little, but by enough to make a real difference in your life,” says Sallie Krawcheck, chief executive and co-founder of Ellevest, an investment platform for women.
+It can build your wealth . . . not by a little, but by enough to make a real difference in your life,” says Sallie Krawcheck, the former CEO of Merrill Lynch Wealth Management and CFO of Citigroup.
 “If we’re not investing, we’re doing most of the hard work around money (you know, going to work every day, turning in that amazing design, landing the difficult-to-close client, beating our sale projections) . . . but we’re only getting about half the reward.

 The financial services industry has traditionally been built by men, for men.
 Likewise, all the jargon and the sports-like feel to the markets, financial news is very geared toward men; the focus on “outperforming” and “beating the markets” and “picking the winners.”
 It’s all pretty macho, and it’s made financial planning and investing feel out of reach for so many women.